-The phrase "substantial gainful activity" generally describes a situation in which a borrower is sufficiently physically recovered to be capable of attending school, successfully completing a program of study, and securing employment in order to repay the new loan the borrower is seeking.
+The phrase "substantial gainful activity" means a level of work performed for pay that involves doing significant physical or mental activities or a combination of both.
 If a physician's certification does not appear to support this status, the school should contact the physician for clarification.

-\ The student only needs to obtain the physician certification once; the school keeps a copy of it in his file.
+\ The student only needs to obtain the physician certification once; the school keeps a copy of it in the student's file.
 But the school must collect a new borrower acknowledgment from the student each time he receives a new loan.